Picovoice/octopus/binding/python/README.md

 Octopus indexing has two modes of operation: indexing PCM audio data, or indexing an audio file.

-When indexing PCM audio data, the valid audio sample rate is given by `handle.pcm_sample_rate`.
+When indexing PCM audio data, the valid audio sample rate is given by `handle.sample_rate`.
 The engine accepts 16-bit linearly-encoded PCM and operates on single-channel audio:

 ```python